js216/State-evolution/README.md

    - `fixed_params`, giving the names and values of the fixed parameters that are to be passed to the field functions, as well as displayed in the plots

+   - `units`, defining units for all parameters (used for labelling plots)

    - `time_params` are used by `time_mesh()` together with all the field parameters to determine how fine a time mesh to make